zafirr31/zafirr31.github.io/_posts/en/2025-08-18-sekai-ctf-2025-vkfs-write-up.markdown

 For a certain path, we first get the inode data from the 'parent'.
 The parent is just the current folder, for example, the parent of /quandale/flag.txt is /quandale.

 This inode data is the data of the folder, which holds all of the dentries.
-Then we use find_dirent to find the ino for our filename.
+Then we use `find_dirent` to find the ino for our filename.
 The ino is then converted into a coord, so we can get the inode data for the file.

-> Note: There are so many bugs here.
+> Note: There are so many bugs in the above code.
 Try to find them all 😆

 Ok, now you should have a basic understanding for a filesystem, atleast enough to solve vkfs.
 Here's a quiz if you want to try testing your knowledge:

-> I skipped a bit on how folders are stored in vkfs.
+> Quiz: I skipped a bit on how folders are stored in vkfs.
 How are they stored?
 Is there anything special about the inode?
 (Hint: in linux, everything is a file!)

 <br>

 If you want to learn more about how filesystems work in linux, [this article](https://static.lwn.net/kerneldoc/filesystems/index.html) is a good resource.

-> This is a good point to take a break
+> This is a good spot to take a break

 <br>
 <br>